Does this test have other names?

 A test result that's lower than normal means you have a folate deficiency, and your

-doctor may recommend folic acid supplements.
-Once you begin taking supplements, the
+healthcare provider may recommend folic acid supplements.
+Once you begin taking supplements,

 how much of a folic acid supplement you need based on your age and whether you are

 Folate is water soluble, so any extra folate leaves your body in urine.
 But a buildup